Historical Markers in Floyd County, Georgia

 Floyd County Timeline

-This timeline provides a concise overview of the key events in the history of Floyd County, Georgia.
+This timeline provides a condensed summary of the historical journey of Floyd County, Georgia.

 - 1803 - Floyd County is established as part of the Cherokee Nation's territory.